 |Average train ticket price||£9 (€10)|

 |Direct train||Yes, there are 53 direct trains a day|

 |Train companies||Transpennine Express, Northern Rail or TransPennine Express Service|

-Trains from Manchester to Preston cover the 27 miles (44 km) long trip taking on average 48 min with our travel partners like Northern Rail or First Transpennine Express.
-Normally, there are 51 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around £7, you can find the cheapest train ticket for as low as £6.
+Trains from Manchester to Preston cover the 27 miles long trip taking on average 34 min with our travel partners like Transpennine Express, Northern Rail or TransPennine Express Service.
+Normally, there are 55 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £4, but the average price of train tickets is £9.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Preston.